What is Permethrin?

 - Ant powder

-- For households with dogs and cats, use spot-on products that do not contain permethrin to avoid accidental exposure, or keep your pets apart until the dog’s treatment has dried.
-This prevents mutual grooming or even the pets sleeping next to each other, which could result in poisoning if your cat became exposed.
+For households with dogs and cats, use spot-on products that do not contain permethrin to avoid accidental exposure, or keep your pets apart until the dog’s treatment has dried.
+The separation prevents mutual grooming or even the pets sleeping next to each other, which could result in poisoning if your cat became exposed.

 Signs of Permethrin Poisoning